Skouriskaze/Team7315/README.md

   6. Android Studio should automatically install the app onto your phone and immediately launch the app.

-Built with love by Team 7315
+Built with :heart: by Team 7315

 Copyright (C) <2018>  <Jesse Huang, Jonathan Jiang, Nathania Nah, Timothy Lai, Raymond Moser>